mdmustafizurrahman/Clinical-PDF-Chatbot/README.md

 - Flag answers with low faithfulness or relevance for review.
 - Analyze metrics over time to tune prompts, improve retrieval, or switch models.
-- Correlate low scores with negative user feedback to prioritize refinements.
                  |

 All metrics are logged in memory and optionally exported to `chatbot_metrics.csv`.